RyanCheungJF/synch/README.md

 - Out of the box
 - Lightweight and will not hinder with other background processes
 - Ability to skip ads and provide a cache system to keep track of blacklisted ads
-- Able to fast forward or go back on the go to skip unnecessary text blocks
+- Different keybinds to read different parts of a webpage
+- Hyperlink Support
+- Filter function to search for hyperlinks

 ### 5. Development Plan